-However, the Johnson who is now being tipped as the next leader of the Conservative Party is a rather different story.
-During his time as Foreign Secretary, his playful image was overshadowed by frequent gaffes (examples) and his subsequent switch of positions during the debate around Teresa May’s Brexit deal – seemingly changing his mind when the result was most favorable to gaining momentum for his career – has left many wondering what he actually stands for.
+However, the Johnson who is now the leader of the Conservative Party is a rather different story.
+During his time as Foreign Secretary, his playful image was overshadowed by frequent gaffes and his subsequent switch of positions during the debate around Teresa May’s Brexit deal – seemingly changing his mind when the result was most favourable to gaining momentum for his career – has left many wondering what he actually stands for.

 ‘It’s easy to forget that a couple of years ago Boris Johnson was the most popular politician in Britain,’ says political strategist Rob Blackie, who has worked on five general election campaigns.
 ‘He beat Ken Livingstone to become Mayor of London, and was widely seen as moderate, as well as fun.
 He kept the London congestion charge and was a good Mayor for cyclists.
 He did nothing wild or extreme.’

-But now that Boris has proven he is willing to jump ship on Brexit, should we be worried about what the United Kingdom under Prime Minister Boris Johnson would actually look like?
-Here are Blackie’s predictions for Boris, if he is to become the future leader of the Conservative Party.
+But now that Boris has shown he is willing to jump ship on Brexit, should we be worried about what the United Kingdom under Prime Minister Boris Johnson would actually look like?
+Here are Blackie’s predictions for Boris as leader of the Conservative Party.

 ‘Many see Boris as willing to say anything to get to the top.
 And judging by his past record, that’s fair.
 So it’s hard to be certain what he’ll do if he does become Prime Minister.
 Boris’s approach to Brexit has changed his reputation entirely’.